apache/iotdb/docs/Documentation/UserGuideV0.7.0/5-SQL Documentation.md

 ```
 * SUM

-The SUM function returns the sum of the the choosen timeseries (oen or more) over a specified period of time.
+The SUM function returns the sum of the choosen timeseries (one or more) over a specified period of time.
 The timeseries must be int32, int64, float, double type, and the other types are not to be calculated.
 The result is a double type number.

 ```
 SELECT SUM(Path) (COMMA SUM(Path))* FROM <FromClause> [WHERE <WhereClause>]?